 One of the biggest casualties of becoming a dad?
 Your ability to eat normal food.
-Most of the time, you’re tied up by all the toddler-chasing, infant-soothing, meltdown-preventing tasks of fatherhood to have anything that resembles a real meal.
+Most of the time, you’re tied up by all the toddler-chasing, infant-soothing, tantrum-preventing tasks of fatherhood to have anything that resembles a real meal.
 So, to sustain yourself, you dig into the goldfish and cheese sticks that now dominate your cupboard.
 Or you take down the remains of your kid’s half-eaten dinner.

 A Sack of Cheddar Goldfish